NDark/ndinfrastructure/README.md

 An infrastructure libraries for Unity & C#

+## Brief

-Clone and checkout specified branch of this repository, use limited functionality of following features.
+Clone and checkout specified branch of this repository, use only limited functionality of following features without checkout entire irrelavant class and libraries.

+## Usage

-Usage: Use git submodule to add submodules by this repository and specified branch name to use.
+Use git submodule to add submodule from this repository and specify a branch name to use only that feature.

 1. F_ABFetcher : Asset Bundle Loader ( official plugin included: https://assetstore.unity.com/packages/tools/utilities/assetbundle-manager-example-scenes-45836 )
     1. Provide a asset bundle loader ABFetcherLoaderBase to initialized asset bundle, and to be called as a loader.
 	1. Provide a loading script ABDownloaderBase with states to check all specified bundle files.
-	1. Inheriting Classes :
+	1. Inherited Classes :
 	    1. AssetBundleManager: Official asset bundle manager (static).
 	    1. LoaderExample: use AssetBundleManager, to provide handler after the protected methods are called. ( ex.
 LoadAssetAsync_Callback )
 		1. ABFetcherLoaderBase: Inherited from LoaderExample, and provide public method to be called by other process.